·

 Swap out plastic or metal stools for soft, hand-knotted wool poufs in oatmeal or charcoal grey for extra seating around the room.
 These poufs provide a soft, tactile experience that is perfect for a cozy and minimalist dining environment.

 They are easy to move around and can be used as footrests or even small side tables with the addition of a wooden tray.
-Wool poufs are a durable and sustainable choice that supports the organic theme of your Earthy Dining Room Design Inspirations.
+Wool poufs are a durable and sustainable choice that supports the organic theme of your earthy dining room design.

 34#.
 Minimalist Black Candle Snuffers